 For long-distance cruisers to be absolutely self-sufficient, it is generally recommended that a solar system should be capable of delivering approximately twenty percent in excess of the basic requirements to operate their vessel.
 To make this calculation, you must add up your average ampere-hours of DC consumed in a 24-hour period by the various systems in your vessel.
 This should include everything that consumes DC current: instruments, lights, VHF, pumps, refrigeration, etc.

 To calculate wattage, you multiply your amps by 12 volts.
-Three hours of cabin lights usage, at 6 amps, would equal 72 watts.
+Three hours of cabin light usage, at 6 amps, would equal 72 watts.
 The total usage of 137 amps in this example, multiplied by 12 volts, would equate to a daily usage of 1,644 watts.

 After estimating your average power consumption, the next step is to determine the type of solar panels which will match your power and installation requirements.

-Which type panel is best?
+Which type of panel is best?

 This question should actually be, which type of solar panel is best for your unique requirements.
 To get at this, consider the following: how much room do you have for panel installation?
 How powerful is the sun where you will be sailing?